shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ## Casting Spells

-The class table shows how many spell points you have to cast your spells of 1st level and higher.
+The class table shows how many spell points you have to cast your cantrips and spells of 1st level and higher.
 To cast one of these spells, you must expend a number of spell points based on the level you wish to cast the spell at, according to the table below.
 You regain all expended spell points when you finish a long rest.

 | Spell Level | Spell Point Cost |
 |-------------|------------------|